michael-w1/pdf-chat/README.md

 ## Running locally

-Prerequisites: Node 22, a Postgres database, a Clerk application, and the Azure resources from [AZURE_SETUP.md](AZURE_SETUP.md).
+Prerequisites: Node 22, a Postgres database, a Clerk application, and the Azure Cloud Resources.

 ```bash
 cp .env.example .env    # fill in the values